ietf-dmsc/Charter/dmsc-charter.md

  3) Operational visibility:<br>
     Addressing the management of agents in AI Agent Gateway-based infrastructure, including administrative protocols for monitoring, troubleshooting the process of collaboration task etc.<br>

-After the stablization of the above standards, the DMSC working group can extend to consider the following aspects:<br>
+After the stabilization of the above standards, the DMSC working group can extend to consider the following aspects:<br>
     Cross‑domain interoperability:<br>
     Defining mechanisms to support seamless collaboration among AI agents operating across different networks, administrative domains, and platforms, including semantic interoperability and related validation requirements for cross-domain collaboration.<br>